Home : Internet : JavaScript : Text : Word Count

 Count Words Using JavaScript

 Counting the number of words in a block of text is quite simple with JavaScript.
 The idea is to count the number of spaces and use this to calculate the number of words.
-Note that this will give an accurate result only as long as there are no extra spaces in the text.
+The following example illustrates the script (you can paste your own text here if you like):

 To use this script, place the following code in the document head: